Tips & Trends

 Obviously, this is only possible with podcasts that are not news-based or about current events.
 But for most other shows, getting ahead of schedule allows you to avoid content stress and burnout that can lead to podfade.

-• Publishing the podcast in seasons gives the creators sufficient time to plan, create, and schedule the episodes.
+• Publish your show in seasons: Publishing the podcast in seasons gives the creators sufficient time to plan, create, and schedule the episodes.
 Seasons also allow for natural breaks – for both the host and the listeners.

-• A podcast can include timestamps.
-If used in show notes, timestamps allow the audience to navigate the podcast and go straight to the sections that interest them.
+• Timestamps: If used in show notes, timestamps allow the audience to navigate the podcast and go straight to the sections that interest them.
 Timestamps enable your audience to not only stay engaged but it can lead to higher subscribership.
 And we all know that when we see our fanbase growing, it adds motivation to keep producing the show.

-• Add transcripts to the podcast episodes to enable the audience to read and listen to the show, increasing its effectiveness.
-This also allows search engines to index episodes properly, resulting in enhanced search visibility and better search engine rankings.
+• Transcripts: Add transcripts to the podcast episodes to enable the audience to read and listen to the show, increasing accessibility and reach.
+This allows search engines to index episodes properly, resulting in enhanced search visibility and better search engine rankings.

 Most listeners will understand if you need to take a break, as long as you keep them informed about why you won't be releasing new episodes for a while, and stay honest with them (most will appreciate the vulnerability).